Help Cobalt to fund Breast Cancer Research Nurses

 Keeping Gloucestershire ahead - funding Breast Cancer research nurses

 We now have an opportunity to use the expertise at the Thirlestaine Breast Centre and the new diagnostic equipment to participate in vital research.
-In order to do this we would like to support the funding for two breast cancer research nurses.
-Research is vital to find out which treatments work better for patients, however there is no available funding within NHS budgets for these posts - they will only happen with charitable support.
+In order to do this Cobalt are supporting the funding for two breast cancer research nurses.
+Research is vital to find out which treatments work better for patients, however there is no available funding within NHS budgets for these posts - they only continue with charitable support.

 Detect breast cancer at an earlier stage